oracle/python-oracledb/doc/src/user_guide/tuning.rst

 Tuning Fetching from REF CURSORS
 --------------------------------

-In python-oracledb, REF CURSORS can also be tuned by setting the values of ``arraysize`` and ``prefetchrows``.
-The ``prefetchrows`` value must be set before calling the PL/SQL procedure as the REF CURSOR is executed on the server.
+In python-oracledb, fetching data from REF CURSORS can be tuned by setting the values of ``arraysize`` and ``prefetchrows``.
+The ``prefetchrows`` value must be set before calling the PL/SQL procedure because the REF CURSOR is executed on the server.

 For example: